danhorst/danhorst.com/content/writing/photography.md

 Lines, shape, and form are limited to rudimentary expression.
 The _direction_ or _intensity_ of light is barely considered beyond exposure compensation and (rarely) metering mode.
 Visually striking results occur rarely and randomly because I'm not _deliberately making_ images—I'm taking [snapshots][6].
-I'd like to be able to do better than that.
+I’d like to be able to do better than that.

 [1]: https://www.youtube.com/watch?v=R3SFqV0hMyo
 [2]: https://www.captureone.com/en/products/capture-one-pro